Tuesday, August 21, 2018

 Thursday, March 4, 2010

-So Patti and I were in church a couple of weeks ago and started sharing notes about our childhood and teenage memories.
+So Patti and I were in church a couple of weeks ago and started sharing childhood stories and teenage memories.
 She mentioned when she was in pre-Primary, she won the Best Dressed Cowgirl!
 Yee Hah!
 Somehow Daddy was supposed to take her to the rodeo with the tickets she won, and Patti remembered Daddy getting real mad about having to do that!
+Daddy was easily annoyed!

 Back to the story as it relates to the title of this post!
 Another memory from Patti was in pre-school when she was on the merry-go-round and got sick (like she always did whenever she moved.
 See one our older posts, "The Bear That Went to Cloudcroft!")
-She had to go home, and instead of coming to get her, Mother sent a taxi to bring her home.....which reminded her of the time when she was in high school at Austin High and she didn't have a ride home after the football game, so she called Mother who sent another taxi!
+She had to go home, and instead of coming to get her, Mother sent a taxi to bring her home.....which reminded her of the time when she attended Austin High School and she didn't have a ride home after the football game, so she called Mother who sent another taxi!
 "Why couldn't she just pick me up herself?"
 Patti whiiiiined!

 In Mother's defense, she worked the night shift for over 25 years in Labor and Delivery at Southwestern General Hospital, and she slept during the day when we were at school.
 There were lots of other issues we won't get into now, but I guess it was just easier for her to send a taxi rather than getting up and dressed to run all over town after Patti!